 Women at high risk

-Women with a higher risk of breast cancer should talk with a doctor about the best early detection plan for them.
-This might mean starting mammograms when they are younger, having extra screening tests, or having more frequent exams.
+Talk to a doctor about your breast cancer risk and the best screening plan for you.
+If you are at a higher risk for breast cancer, you might start getting mammograms when you’re younger, get extra screening tests with your mammograms, or get more frequent exams.
 There are charts called risk assessment tools.
-A doctor can use these tools to figure out whether you are at high risk.
+A doctor can use these tools to figure out if you are at high risk.